-(01:00) White people in the media are almost always portrayed as middle class, affluent, or celebrities.
+White people in the media are almost always portrayed as middle class, affluent, or celebrities.
 But in fact, millions of White Americans along with people of color are trapped in the hopelessness of urban or rural poverty whether or not they are employed.
 For many, the American dream seems impossible.
 In this session you'll grapple with themes of both poor whiteness and White privilege.

-White Privilege A set of unearned advantages that White people experience more than non- White people do because of their skin color.
-Working Poor Individuals and families who maintain regular employment but still remain in relative poverty due to low wages and their dependents' expenses.
+White Privilege A set of unearned advantages that White people experience more than nonrelative poverty due to low wages and their dependents' expenses.